 The benefits of hiking?

 I am passionate about hiking, and I want you to get into it too.
-Do you like chatting with your best mate, love it when your child is in a deep sleep after a good day out on the beach?
+Do you like chatting with your best mate, love it when your child is in deep sleep after a good day out on the beach?
 Like watching the sunset, or enjoy a nod or a quick chat with a stranger?
 Like to challenge yourself to heights you’ve not experienced before?
-Like animals, watching squirrels prepare for winter scurrying around for nuts, or new born lambs?
+Like animals, watching squirrels prepare for winter scurrying around for nuts, or newborn lambs?
 Do you want a new hobby, want something you count down the days in the office for?

 If you answer yes to any one of those questions, then hiking is most certainly for you.
-There are many many benefits to taking up hiking, many of them will be personal to you alone.
+There are many benefits to taking up hiking, many of them will be personal to you alone.
 I love hiking the most when I’m with a group of like-minded friends having fun, joking, challenging ourselves physically and mentally.

-I enjoy it when I get slightly lost, it thankfully doesn’t happen often, but if you’re hiking with a reliable group and let people know your doing it, you will be safe, and anyway, with a map and compass and the ability to use them, you will hopefully avoid getting lost at all or have the skills to recover.
+I enjoy it when I get slightly lost, it thankfully doesn’t happen often, but if you’re hiking with a reliable group and let people know you’re doing it, you will be safe, and anyway, with a map and compass and the ability to use them, you will hopefully avoid getting lost at all or have the skills to recover.
 I will discuss the map and compass later within this series, for now, I will stay on track to try and convince you to start.

 If you’re worried about family commitments or dogs, or children, take them with you.
 The dog will love the day out in mud or streams embarrassing you as your favourite pet runs up and down the hill, you are struggling to climb four times more than you.
-Your child, even if you have to carry him, or her will enjoy the day out also, of course, you will have to decrease the difficulty of the walk and have more concern, but it is possible.
+Your child, even if you have to carry him, or her, they will enjoy the day out also, of course, you will have to decrease the difficulty of the walk and have more concern, but it is possible.
 Hiking can be a great family day out; it can also be a great friendship day out.

 What if you want to start but can’t convince anyone else to join you?
-No worries, while I highly recommend finding a buddy to encourage you, a topic I’ll touch in the next article, there are plenty of hikers who enjoy the solitude and the peace of mind, the chance to think.
+No worries, while I highly recommend finding a buddy to encourage you, a topic I’ll touch on in the next article, there are plenty of hikers who enjoy the solitude and the peace of mind, the chance to think.